Table tennis at the 2018 Commonwealth Games

-Table tennis at the 2018 Commonwealth Games was held at the Oxenford Studios on the Gold Coast, Australia from April 5 to 15.
+Table tennis at the 2018 Commonwealth Games was the fifth appearance of Table tennis at the Commonwealth Games.
+The table tennis competition at the 2018 Commonwealth Games was held at the Oxenford Studios on the Gold Coast, Australia, from April 5 to 15.
 A total of nine events are scheduled to be held, three each for men and women and a mixed doubles event.
 A further two para sport events are also scheduled to be held.